 A 14-day period of self-isolation is recommended for those arriving in the country.
 This can be shortened by obtaining two negative coronavirus test results.
 Further information: Passenger instructions in different languages (THL)

 Face masks recommended

-- Wearing a mask when using Siun sote health care services as a client or patient is highly recommended if it is possible for the person to do so.
+- Wearing a mask when using when in Siun sote service points as a client or patient is highly recommended if it is possible for the person to do so.

 - More detailed information on the recommendation and instructions for using a face mask can be found on the website of the Finnish Institute for Health and Welfare: Recommendation on the use of face masks for citizens.

 If you cannot afford a face mask, you can get it from a distribution point.
 More information on the distribution of face masks can be found on the Siun sote website (only in Finnish).